psolizrodriguez/Open_Source_Project/README.md

     JLabel lblNewLabel;
 '''
 * **Throwing and Catching Exceptions**
-* All Exceptions we throw should be or extend JabRefException; This is especially important if the message stored in the Exception should be shown to the user.
+- All Exceptions we throw should be or extend JabRefException; This is especially important if the message stored in the Exception should be shown to the user.
 JabRefException has already implemented the getLocalizedMessage() method which should be used for such cases (see details below!).
-* Catch and wrap all API exceptions (such as IOExceptions) and rethrow them
+- Catch and wrap all API exceptions (such as IOExceptions) and rethrow them.
 Example:
 '''
 try {
     // ...